playcanvas/blog/blog/2022-10-05-gltf-viewer-arrives-on-mobile-with-ar-support.md

 </div>
 _Quick Look mode on iOS (left) and WebXR mode on Android (right)_

-On iOS the model will be loaded with Apple’s AR Quick Look mode (above left), while on Android the model will be placed into your environment using WebXR (above right).
+On iOS, the model will be loaded with Apple’s AR Quick Look mode (above left), while on Android the model will be placed into your environment using WebXR (above right).

 ### Mobile-Optimized Design